 - Make the pie crust dough for double-crust pie.
 After chilling, roll out two rounds, lay a piece of parchment over half of each round, fold in half; lay another piece of parchment or wax paper over half and fold over.
 Use sprinklings of flour to prevent sticking.
 You should have two triangles of rolled dough ready to be laid into a pie plate and unfolded.
 Lay flat in separate resealable plastic bags and freeze.
 (Or, just buy frozen pie crusts!)

-- Figure out your Thursday time line:
+- Then put your feet up and figure out your Thursday time line:

 - What time do you want to eat?

 - Work backwards to figure out when the turkey should go in the oven, remember, it needs to come out of the oven AT LEAST 15 minutes before serving.
 It can even sit for 30 minutes.

 - Figure out when the other dishes should go in the oven.

 - This is your time line for Thursday.

 Tuesday Evening - 1 hour (or more, depending on how much detail you put into the table)